 - Bring a water container: Dehydration is the enemy — and with the extra walking and possible heat you'll experience in Disney World, having water on hand is a must.
-Bring your own bottle with a built in filter, and you can fill up at any water fountain.
+Bring your own bottle with a built-in filter, and you can fill up at any water fountain.
 While the Disney World water fountains are free and technically drinkable, the water doesn't taste very good.
-Bring a filter bottle to combat the taste and save money at the same time — every bottle of water you have to buy will set you back at least $2.50.
+Bring a filter bottle to combat the taste and save money at the same time — buying bottled water can get expensive.

 - Go for the Dining Plan: You'll enjoy every one of the food credits you get on this plan; use the snack credits to fill up on some of Disney's best snack offerings between meals.
 You'll love the variety and convenience of the Disney Dining Plan — and you won't have to worry about your budget when you order a meal or snack.